This featured video was created using artificial intelligence. The article, however, was written and edited by actual payment experts.

 In a Nutshell

 The credit card dispute process was designed to protect consumers.
 Unfortunately, that can sometimes feel like an unfair advantage to merchants.
-In this post, we explain the dispute process step-by-step, demonstrating what happens at each stage and providing action step merchants can use to protect their business.
+In this post, we explain the dispute process step-by-step, demonstrating what happens at each stage and providing action steps merchants can use to protect their business.

 The Credit Card Dispute Process Guide for Cardholders & Merchants